softgen007/FractionOperations/README.md

 # Fraction Math Operations

-It is a command line program in Java that will take operations on fractions as an input and produce a fractional result.
+It program in Java language that will take operations on fractions as an input from command line and produce a fractional result.
 - Legal operators shall be *, /, +, - (multiply, divide, add, subtract)
 - Operands and operators shall be separated by one or more spaces
 - Mixed numbers will be represented by whole_numerator/denominator. e.g. "3_1/4"